How to buy Magellan Financial (MFG) shares

 Magellan Financial share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Magellan Financial's is 1.12.
-This would suggest that Magellan Financial's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Magellan Financial's is 0.9473.
+This would suggest that Magellan Financial's shares are less volatile than average (for this exchange).

 Magellan Financial overview

 Magellan Financial Group Limited is a publicly owned investment manager.
 It invests in global equities and global listed infrastructure markets across the globe.
 Magellan Financial Group Limited founded in 2004 and is based in Sydney, Australia.

 More guides on Finder

 How to buy Nexgen Energy (NXG) shares

 Steps to owning and managing Nexgen Energy shares.

 Steps to owning and managing Keypath Education shares.